jcasals/sge_account/README.md

 ### Version 2

 We have rewrite 50% of the code.
 There are important changes that involve MySQL and the parser itself.
 Also, we found some bugs.
-So, it would be nie to have a upgrade,but we do not have time to provide it, so we recommend a fresh install.
+So, it would be nice to have a upgrade,but we do not have time to provide it, so we recommend a fresh install.
 Easy one :-)

 - New parser: per (the time for uploading entries into DDBB has been reduced by 10), real log ...
 - New DDBB and table schema (added some fields for calculating efficiency)
 - Job Efficiency plots (requested resources (h_rt, h_vmem) / used reources)
 - All SGE stuff (General Accoutning, Billing and Efficiency are now part of the main sge_Accountand not an addon anymore).
-- ActiveRecords, Rapahaeljs and Twitter Bootstrap are not long provided, but we provide instructions for installing them.

 ### Requirements